Counseling Services Center

 Attending students in an interpersonal relationship may obtain couples/family support to address various concerns and help facilitate communication.

 The department offers group sessions on different topics each year.
 Groups in the past have discussed relationship issues, parenting, first generation college students, mediation and coping with stress.
 Counseling to special groups within the College community is also available.
-A document containing the Spring 2013 groups offered is available by clicking here.
+A document containing the fall 2014 groups offered is available by clicking here.

 The Counseling Services Center provides peer services, including academic support and outreach.
 Peer Counselors (Room L 68.00) offer outreach services around wellness and other mental health topics.
 We offer special outreach services to new transfer students as well.